simongonzalezdc/kyanite.sh/internal/plugins/README.md

 ## Contributing

-When contributing plugins to the LyricForge project:
+When contributing plugins to the noise.sh project:

 1. Follow the established patterns in existing plugins
 2. Include comprehensive tests